AnthCol/M68k-Simulator/README.md

 ### Limitations

 This simulator does not provide any hardware simulation outside of output to the console.
-Futhermore, only instructions for the M68000 board will are implemented.
-There are other processors in the M68k *family*, and there may be instructions supported by those boards but not by the 68000 board.
+Futhermore, only instructions for the Motorola 68000 microprocessor are implemented.
+There are other processors in the M68k *family*, and there may be instructions supported by them, but not the 68000.
 To see what instructions are supported, see Appendix A of the [M68k Programmers Reference Manual](https://m680x0.github.io/ref/M68000PM_AD_Rev_1_Programmers_Reference_Manual_1992.pdf).

-I wouldn't mind implementing these instructions and hardware simulation in the future, but for the purpose of course at the University of Guelph, what is here will be enough for the very large majority of things required of students.
+I wouldn't mind implementing the 'missing' instructions, as well as the hardware simulation in the future, but for the purpose of the course at the University of Guelph, what is here is enough for the very large majority of tasks in the course.